-Members may move procedural motions, to facilitate the consideration of business (e.g., by scheduling a motion or introducing special rules to govern consideration of a particular matter).
+Members may move procedural motions, intended to facilitate the consideration of business (usually by varying the order of consideration, or scheduling a motion, or introducing special rules to govern consideration of a particular matter).

-- If the procedural motion seeks to suspend the standing orders and notice was not provided the day before, it may be blocked by 8 members standing to object.
-[6.5] - Time limit: a member may speak for up to 3 minutes for a procedural motion.
-[4.6(1)(e)]
+- If the procedural motion seeks to suspend the business rules and notice was not provided the day before, it may be blocked by 8 members standing to object.
+[6.5] - Time limit: a member may speak for up to 5 minutes for a procedural motion.
+[4.6(1)(c)]